bgamari/ghc-wiki-import/new-axioms.md

-Thhis page describes an extension to type families that supports overlap.
+This page describes an extension to type families that supports overlap.

 - See [